Optimal False Discovery Control of Minimax Estimator: Introduction

+The above two research objectives, together, precisely depict the interplay and trade-off between estimation convergence speed and selection correctness.
+Compared with the aforementioned existing results, which studied specific estimators (i.e., B-H or SLOPE estimator) within a narrower range of sparsity (e.g., polynomial sparsity), our work has a more general scope that aims to understand the minimax false discovery performance of estimators with different convergence speed, under various sparsity scenarios.
+In addition, we make a subtle comparison of the false discovery control behavior between rate optimal estimators and rate suboptimal estimators.
+Figure \ref{smpplot} in Section \ref{impo} summarizes what is the best possible false discovery control performance of rate optimal and suboptimal estimators under different sparse regimes for the normal means models, and delivers the general insight that for rate minimax estimators, the difficulty of false discovery control increases as sparsity ratio increases.

-Our study and results mainly focus on the mean sequence models and regression models with independent random Gaussian covariates, and this paper is organized as follows.
-In Section \ref{impo}, we study the selection behavior of rate minimax estimators under normal means models, and similar theoretical investigation is conducted for regression models under Gaussian random design in Section \ref{impo2}.
-Section \ref{fest} shows that the lower bound discussed in Sections \ref{impo} and \ref{impo2} can be achieved by $\sum_{i=1}^k\log(p/i)$-penalization.
-Some more discussion and conclusive remarks are provided in Section \ref{diss}.
-All technical proofs are provided in the Appendix.
+This paper is organized as follows.
+In Section \ref{impo}, we investigate the relationship between the rate of convergence and false discovery rate, and establish the minimax rate for the number of false discoveries and the false discovery rate, for both normal mean models and regression models with Gaussian random design.
+In Section \ref{impo2}, we establish the incompatibility between rate minimaxity and model selection consistency for monotone estimators under normal means models.
+Section \ref{fest} shows that the minimax rate discussed in Sections \ref{impo} can be achieved by adaptive estimators induced by $\sum_{i=1}^k\log(p/i)$-penalization.
+Some more discussion and remarks are provided in Section \ref{diss}.
+All the proofs are provided in the supplementary material.